-Yankee farms were drained of labor as the young men who didn’t go to war were lured by the high pay in munitions factories.
-Yet demand for food kept rising.
-Starving Europeans and Allied armies needed to be fed, as did America’s large new army.
+Yankee farms lost considerable labor because young men went off to war.
+Or munitions factories offered high pay to those who didn’t enlist.
+But demand for food kept rising.
+Starving Europeans and Allied armies needed food, as did America’s large new army.
 “War rages in France,” blared one U.S. Food Administration poster.
 “They cannot fight & raise food at the same time.
 We must help them.”

 Can’t Keep ‘Em Down on the Farm

-Charles Lathrop Pack was a wealthy timber baron from Michigan with an idea.
+Charles Lathrop Pack, a wealthy timber baron from Michigan, had an idea.
 He thought the food supply could be increased without using farms, farm labor or trucks and trains needed to transport supplies for the war effort.
-He believed it would be easier to inspire Americans at home to raise food on empty land in cities than to send them off to farm.
+He also believed it would be easier to inspire Americans at home to raise food on empty land in cities than to send them off to farm.

-“Ambitious young men and women,” he said, “will not remain in the country where comforts are denied and where advantages of social life and education are few; but they will be glad to farm in the city.”
+“Ambitious young men and women will not remain in the country where comforts are denied and where advantages of social life and education are few,” he said.
+“But they will be glad to farm in the city.”

-His idea had already worked in Michigan during the depression that followed the Panic of 1893, Detroit Mayor Hazen Pingree, a transplanted Maine shoemaker, allowed poor people to plant vegetable gardens on vacant lots.
-His Potato Patch Plan won national attention and was replicated in cities throughout the country.
+His idea had already worked in Michigan during the depression that followed the Panic of 1893.
+Detroit Mayor Hazen Pingree, a transplanted Maine shoemaker, allowed poor people to plant vegetable gardens on vacant lots.
+His Potato Patch Plan won national attention and was then replicated in cities throughout the country.

 Pack revived the Potato Patch Plan for the war effort, calling the urban potato patches ‘victory gardens’ or ‘liberty gardens.’

-Pack and others formed the U.S. National War Garden Commission to inspire and educate Americans to plant victory gardens.
-The commission churned out propaganda, including posters, pamphlets and lesson plans with advice on how to start a victory garden.
+Pack and others then formed the U.S. National War Garden Commission to inspire and educate Americans to plant victory gardens.
+The then commission churned out propaganda.
+It sent out posters, pamphlets and lesson plans with advice on how to start a victory garden.

 Local organizations embraced the effort.

-The Norwich, Conn., Chamber of Commerce and the New London County Improvement League sent out cards asking people if they had available land to cultivate or if they wanted to work on a home garden.
+The Norwich, Conn., Chamber of Commerce and the New London County Improvement League sent out cards asking people if they had available land to cultivate.
+They also asked people if they wanted to work on a home garden.